digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 **Sign-Up Checkbox**
 Commenters and subscribers are valuable visitors who are most likely interested to be on your mailinglist.
 This plugin makes it easy for them, all they have to do is check a single checkbox when commenting or registering on your website!

+You can add this checkbox to ANY form you like, including Contact Form 7 forms.
+This plugin will then take care of subscribing the person who submitted the form.

 == Installation ==